About NaN Serf

 Sign Up for Trial Fonts

 NaN uses Fair Font Pricing to ensure fair access to our fonts no matter where you are in the world.
-As a coffee doesn’t cost the same depending of where you live, neither do our fonts.
+Our fonts are priced differently based on location – if the cost of coffee varies from place to place, why shouldn’t fonts?
 FFP is based on purchasing power parity by the World Bank.
-It looks like you’re in Germany.
-Your total cost will be adjusted down by 20%.
-Country and final pricing confirmation at checkout.

-Select NaN Serf
+Select Serf

 NaN Serf Display Subfamily Per Style ⁘ 40